verifereum/verifereum/website/index.md

 - Ask [Ramana (aka xrchz)](https://github.com/xrchz) about ideas of things to work on
 - See the roadmap below for ideas

-## Approach to collaboration
+## Collaboration

-Verifereum is a free software project with no legal or formal barriers to collaboration at any level of experience or commitment, as long as all results remain accessible to everyone.
+Verifereum is a free software project with no legal or formal barriers to collaboration at any level of experience or commitment, as long as all results remain accessible to everyone

+# Technical approach

+- Formal model of the [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) in the [HOL4 theorem prover (higher-order logic)](https://hol-theorem-prover.org)
+- Operational semantics of the EVM, as a definitional interpreter
+- Executable in logic
+- Faithful and up to date: pass the EVM test suite, written in readable style for cross-checking against the [official specification](https://github.com/ethereum/execution-specs/)
+- Program logic for verifying smart contract applications
+- [Decompilation into logic](https://www.cl.cam.ac.uk/~mom22/decompilation/) and/or [compiler verification](https://cakeml.org) (e.g. for [Vyper](https://vyperlang.org)) for verifying implementations at the bytecode level

 # Roadmap and status

-Status: Under heavy development and seeking collaborators!
+Status: [Under heavy development](https://github.com/verifereum/verifereum/commits/main/) and seeking collaborators!

 We are most of the way through the EVM base sequence